The Complete Guide to Channagiri Trek

 The trail climbs ever so gradually.
 You hardly feel like you’re climbing for the first 20 minutes of the trek.
 The trail switches between rocks and steps.

 Around 25 minutes into the trail, you suddenly enter a flat, open area.
 This is the first clearing.
 There are two such clearings on the trek.
 Here, straight ahead, you see construction work and big rocky hills being torn down.
 It isn’t a pretty sight, but it’s a landmark nonetheless.
-Beside the construction area, on the right, Skandagiri rises as a perfect triangular mound.
+Besides the construction area, on the right, Skandagiri rises as a perfect triangular mound.
 Here, veer left.
 It’s nearly a right-angled turn to the left.
 There’s no trail straight ahead.
 It’s a drop to the bottom.

 When you turn left, Channagiri, which was on your left so far, now rises right in front of you.

-Your next landmark within a matter a three minutes is a large rock on the left.
+Your next landmark within a matter of three minutes is a large rock on the left.
 If you’re quite the imaginative person, you might see a stern face on this rock.
 With the rock on your left, continue upwards.

 The stone steps mark the trail so there’s no possibility of getting lost.
 Behind you, the view gets better and better.